19521 Chaos: Orbit

 Chaos has an orbital period of approximately 309 years.
 Its orbit is longer, but less eccentric than the orbit of Pluto.
 Chaos's orbit is inclined approximately 12° to the ecliptic.
 Its orbit never crosses the orbit of Neptune.
 Currently, the closest approach possible to Neptune (MOID) is 12.5 AU.

-Chaos will come to perihelion at around December 2033, coming as close as 40 AUs from Earth.
+Chaos will come to perihelion at around December 2033, coming as close as 40 AU from Earth.
 Its brightest magnitude will be 20.8.